AsexyLordRevan/Asexy_Dots/INSTALL.md

 Chances are that these packages and tools are a vailable for your distro, but specific steps might differ.

 ## 1- Install all required packages
-Install Hyprland and the rest of the Hypr Ecosystem (Hyprpaper, Hyprlock, Hypridle), Waybar, Rofi, Kitty, Discord, and Firefox with pacman:
+Install Hyprland and the rest of the Hypr Ecosystem (Hyprpaper, Hyprlock, Hypridle), Waybar, Rofi, Kitty, Discord, and Firefox.
+If you use Arch (or an Arch derivative), you can use Pacman:

-  `pacman -S waybar rofi kitty firefox hyprland hyprpaper hyprlock hypridle discord`
+  `pacman -S waybar rofi kitty mako hyprland hyprpaper hyprlock hypridle discord`

-You'll need to install the BetterDiscord installer from the AUR:
+You'll need to install the BetterDiscord installer.
+With arch, you can get it from the AUR:

   `yay -S betterdiscord-installer`

+If you don't use Arch, these packages will most likely be in your libraries

+If you're using another notification daemon, such as Dunst, make sure to remove it, as it will cause conflicts with Mako.
 ## BACKUP YOUR ./CONFIG !!!
 Before installing anything make sure to back up the folders for anything you're installing !

+You'll need to delete the original folders, so move them to a back up folder or rename them !
 ## 3a- Manual Install
 Clone this repo:

-`git clone https://asexylordrevan/dotfiles/ <install directory>`
+`git clone https://asexylordrevan/asexy_dots/ <install directory>`

 Copy each directory to its proper config path:

-Hyprland + Hypr Ecosystem: `mv <install directory>/hypr ~/.config`
+Hyprland + Hypr Ecosystem: `mv <install directory>/hypr ~/.config/hypr`

-Waybar: `mv <install directory>/waybar ~/.config`
+Waybar: `mv <install directory>/waybar ~/.config/waybar`

-Rofi: `mv <install directory>/rofi ~/.config`
+Rofi: `mv <install directory>/rofi ~/.config/rofi`

-Kitty: `mv <install directory>/kitty ~/.config`
+Kitty: `mv <install directory>/kitty ~/.config/kitty`
+Mako : `mv <install directory>/kitty ~/.config/mako`

 BetterDiscord: `mv <install directory>/betterdiscord/catppuccin.theme.css ~/.config` You can also just move the files by hand if you have config files outside of .config.
 <br />
 <br />

-For Firefox it's a little more complicated :

-You'll need to go to `about:config` in Firefox, and accept the risks of continuing (It is extremely unlikely anything will break)

-Next search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to `true`

-Now you'll need to move userChrome.css to the Chrome directory which will be in

-`~/.mozilla/<profile directory>/Chrome`

-All you need to do is restart Firefox and the new theme should be applied (with missing colours).

 ## 4- Colours